 Key takeaways

-• You might use structured cabling for common, everyday devices like telephones, WiFi connections, thermostats, and intercoms.
+- Structured cabling might be used for common, everyday devices like telephones, WiFi connections, thermostats, and intercoms.

-• More specifically, structured cabling should be used for products that are 12V, 24V, or 48V.
+- More specifically, structured cabling should be used for 12V, 24V, or 48V products.

 Many of today’s appliances, communication lines, and internet-connected security devices run on low-voltage wiring.
 It’s a high-demand market — but is it worth learning how to install it?
 And what should you keep in mind during installation?
 Don’t worry: this low-voltage wiring guide is here to help.

 In this post, we define what low-voltage wiring is and explain which products use it.
-Then, we go over some tips that will help you install low-voltage wiring.
+Then, we review some tips to help you install low-voltage wiring.
 Finally, we help you decide whether learning how to install it is worth it for your business.

 This post covers: